pollfish/docs/mediation.md

 <h3> <img src="https://storage.googleapis.com/pollfish_production/doc_images/PureSpectrum.png" width="100" height="auto"/></h3>

 PureSpectrum is a rapidly growing market research and insights platform.
-We simplify technology for researchers so they can gather and use consumer data the way they want – without disruption.
+PureSpectrum simplifies technology for researchers so they can gather and use consumer data the way they want – without disruption.